venthur/wyrm/README.md

 Warning!
 ========

 Wyrm is a Brain Computer Interface (BCI) toolbox written in Python.
-It is in a very early stage of development and thus a fast moving target -- you should not use it yet.
+It's in a very early stage of development and thus a fast moving target -- you should not use it yet.

 Using it